metagenomics/metagenomics-tk/docs/tutorials/tutorial1/quality_control.md

 ### Output

-#### fastp
+#### Fastp

-fastp is an efficient, versatile, open-source tool for preprocessing FASTQ files and quality control in next-generation sequencing (NGS) workflows.
+Fastp is an efficient, versatile, open-source tool for preprocessing FASTQ files and quality control in next-generation sequencing (NGS) workflows.
 Written in C++, fastp provides high-speed performance without compromising accuracy, making it suitable for handling large sequencing data sets.
 For quality and adapter trimming fastp trims reads from 5’ end to 3’ end using a sliding window.